-Stepping up to 50GB of storage costs £1.99 / $1.99 per month, but where OneDrive really comes into its own, and provides excellent value for money, is if you sign up for Office 365.
-This monthly subscription gives you all of the Microsoft Office suite (Word, Excel, etc.) plus 1TB of OneDrive storage for either £5.99 / $6.99 per month (one user) or £7.99 / $9.99 (six users).
+Stepping up to 100GB of storage costs £1.99 / $1.99 per month, but where OneDrive really comes into its own, and provides excellent value for money, is if you sign up for Microsoft 365.

-This brings with it a number of premium capabilities such as restoring the entire drive back to any point in the past 30 days, Ransomeware detection (again back 30 days), password protection on shared files, expiration dates on shared links, offline folders on mobile devices, and ten times the allowed amount of content that can be shared each day.
+This brings with it a number of extras such as restoring the entire drive back to any point in the past 30 days, ransomware detection (again back 30 days), password protection on shared files, expiration dates on shared links, offline folders on mobile devices, and ten times the allowed amount of content that can be shared each day.

-Bottom Line: If you already use Office, or want to, then OneDrive is the obvious choice.
+Bottom Line: If you already use Office, or want to, then OneDrive is the obvious choice for storage.

 - 10GB free storage